 As the above questions already suggest, the study of delusions raises conceptual questions about intentionality, and about the relationship between intentionality, rationality and self-knowledge.
-Moreover, it invites us to reconsider the interaction between perception, cognition, and intentional behavior (see Campbell 2001).
-One basic question is what comes first, the experience or the belief: are delusions bizarre convictions that alter one's way of seeing the world, or are they hypotheses formulated to account for some unusual experiences, and then endorsed as beliefs?
+Moreover, it invites us to reconsider the interaction between perception, cognition, and intentional behavior.
+One basic question is what comes first, the experience or the belief (see Campbell 2001): are delusions bizarre convictions that alter one’s way of seeing the world, or are they hypotheses formulated to account for some unusual experiences, and then endorsed as beliefs?
 Another debated issue is whether delusions should be characterized as beliefs at all, given that they share features with acts of imagination (Currie 2000), desires (Egan 2009) and perceptions (Hohwy and Rajan 2012).
-Can delusions be beliefs if they present significant deviations from norms of rationality, and are often neither consistent with a person's beliefs nor responsive to the available evidence (see Bayne and Pacherie 2005 for a defense of the doxastic nature of delusions, but this is still a hotly debated issue.
+Can delusions be beliefs if they present significant deviations from norms of rationality, and are often neither consistent with a person’s beliefs nor responsive to the available evidence?
+Bayne and Pacherie (2005) and Bortolotti (2009) offer defenses of the doxastic nature of delusions, but this is still a hotly debated issue.
 An interesting position recently defended by Schwitzgebel (2012) is that delusions are in-between states (neither beliefs nor non-beliefs), because they match only in part the dispositional profile of beliefs.
 Schwitzgebel’s position has recently challenged by philosophers who argue that delusions play a belief-role in explaining and predicting intentional action (see Bortolotti 2012; Bayne and Hattiangadi 2013).